Varnish vs Stain (Which One Do You Need?)

 Durability

-Varnish is more durable than stain because it forms a thick and protective layer over the surface.
-This layer protects the surface from water, moisture, scratches, and damage.
+Varnish is more durable than wood stain as it forms a moisture-resistant layer (barrier) over the surface and protects it from water, scratches, moisture, and weather elements.

 Cleaning and Maintenance